For Alyssa Romano, getting dressed is a joy. That’s pretty obvious when you meet the woman behind Lissy in the City (A Girl From Boston.)

 Deb: I noticed that you use Poshmark to sell items that you no longer want?
 What is your most prized piece of clothing or accessory that you will never sell?

 Deb: You’ve been blogging for a few years now.
-What has this experience taught you about your own style or about style in general?
+What has this experience taught you about your style or style in general?

 Deb: Your advice to women over 40 who are struggling to find their style?